ray-project/ray/doc/source/cluster/config.rst

 ``docker.disable_shm_size_detection``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If enabled, Ray will not automatically specify the size /dev/shm for the started container.
+If enabled, Ray will not automatically specify the size /dev/shm for the started container and the runtime's default value (64MiB for Docker) will be used.

 * **Required:** No
 * **Importance:** Low